Redmi Note 7 With 48-Megapixel Camera, 4,000mAh Battery Launched

-Redmi Note 7 is the much-awaited debut smartphone of the 'Redmi by Xiaomi' sub-brand, and was launched in China on Thursday.
-It has some spectacular features at the price point, including a 48-megapixel camera in its dual rear camera setup.
-The Redmi Note 7 also bears a waterdrop-shaped notch, dual rear camera setup with a 48-megapixel primary sensor, a fingerprint sensor on the back panel, and a 4,000mAh battery.
-The Redmi Note 7 also features 2.5D glass protection up front and at the back as well, and comes with a 6.3-inch large display size.
+Redmi Note 7 is the much-awaited debut smartphone of the 'Redmi by Xiaomi' sub-brand, and was introduced in China on Thursday.
+It brings some spectacular features at an affordable price point, including a 48-megapixel camera in its dual rear camera setup.
+The Redmi Note 7 also bears a waterdrop-shaped notch and packs a fingerprint sensor on the back panel and a 4,000mAh battery.
+Additionally, the Redmi Note 7 features 2.5D glass protection up front and at the back as well, and comes with a 6.3-inch large display size.
 As we mentioned, the Redmi Note 7 is the first smartphone to be launched after Xiaomi announced that Redmi would operate as an independent brand moving forward.

 Redmi Note 7 price, availability